xaynetwork/xaynet/docs/network_architecture.rst

 gRPC Implementation Challenges
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**1. Keeping track of Participants liveness**
+**1. Keeping track of Participant liveness**

 The coordinator is responsible for keeping track of its connected participants that may be performing long running tasks.
 In order to do that the coordinator needs to be capable to detect when a client gets disconnected.
-This does not seem to be easy to achieve with gRPC (at least not with the python implementation).
+This does not seem to be easy to achieve with gRPC (at least not with the Python implementation).

 From a developers perspective gRPC behaves much like the request response